Posted: Jul 01 1994 | Revised: Dec 27 2018

 What happens when a merchant breaks the laws described above?

-While merchants may ask a shopper for identification, in most situations, a merchant may not condition acceptance of a Visa or MasterCard credit card upon the customer presenting identification.
+In most situations, a merchant may not condition acceptance of a Visa or MasterCard credit card upon the customer presenting identification.
 In other words, you can refuse to provide identification, and the merchant still must accept your credit card.
-Many merchants are unaware of this rule or simply choose to ignore it.

 5.10.4 Additional Cardholder Identification